fukugit/ai-prompt-starter/README.md

 * **React Component Prompt:** A robustly structured Markdown template specifically for asking AI to generate React components (using TypeScript, Props, Styling, etc.).

+* **ReadMe Prompt:** A versatile, structured template designed to generate professional and engaging GitHub READMEs in Markdown format, based on the project's features and tech stack.

 ## 🛠️ Tech Stack (The Guts)